canro91/canro91.github.io/_posts/2020-08-08-LessonsOnRemoteWork.md

 You don’t want your computer to restart updating the operating system in the middle of a presentation or an important meeting.
 This is a true story that happened to a friend of a friend of mine.

 Voilà!
 Ten lessons I learned after my first year of remote work.
-For more career lessons, check the five lessons I learned after [five years as a software engineer]({% post_url 2019-08-19-FiveLessonsAfterFiveYears %}) and my [takeaways from The Clean Coder]({% post_url 2020-06-15-CleanCoder %}).
+For more career lessons, check [the lessons I learned after five years as a software engineer]({% post_url 2019-08-19-FiveLessonsAfterFiveYears %}) and [the things I wished I knew before becoming a software engineer]({% post_url 2022-12-12-ThingsToKnowBeforeBeingSoftwareEngineer %}).
+Don't miss my [takeaways from The Clean Coder]({% post_url 2020-06-15-CleanCoder %}).
+That's a good one on career advice.

 _Happy remote work!_